umd-lib/catalog-searcher/README.md

   -l, --listen [HOST]:PORT  Port (and optional host) to listen on.
 Defaults to
                             "0.0.0.0:5000".
   -t, --threads INTEGER     Maximum number of threads to use.
 Defaults to 10.
+  -V, --version             Show the version and exit.
-  --help                    Show this message and exit
+  --help                    Show this message and exit.
 ```

 ## Development Setup